Chartability/POUR-CAF/workbook.md

 _This heuristic is synthesized from standards_.

 __Description__: If chart can affect the logic or layout of the page or if receives data or parameters from other UI controls or logic, this must be clearly communicated in text.
-Alerts or notifications must be provided than can be monitored programmatically without requiring navigation (to notify screen reader users, for example).
+Alerts or notifications must be provided that can be monitored programmatically without requiring navigation (to notify screen reader users, for example).

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html](https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html)